yesskenn/yesskenn.github.io/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on finishing up my web development associate's, I have a Bachelor's.
+- 🔭 I’m currently working on finishing up my web development associate's; I have a Bachelor's in Art/Design.
-- 🌱 I’m currently learning C++ and JavaScript.
+- 🌱 Learning C++ and JavaScript.
 - 👯 I’m looking to collaborate on projects that have an impact.
 - 🤔 I’m looking for help with mentorship, advice, ideas for projects.
 - 💬 Ask me about accessibility.